danforth-restorative/digitalskills.info/_posts/2021-03-09-marshall-rosenberg-quotes.md

     # Steps represent a sequence of tasks that will be executed
     steps:
-      # Checks-out your repository under $GITHUB_WORKSPACE, to run the script and save updates
+      # Checkout makes a local copy for the script
       - uses: actions/checkout@v2
       - uses: actions/setup-python@v2
         with:
-          python-version: '3.8.5' # Version range or exact, using SemVer's version range syntax
+          python-version: '3.8.5' # Range or exact, using SemVer syntax
         # Installs dependencies listed in requirements.txt
       - uses: py-actions/py-dependency-install@v2
         with: